HMS Dee (1832): Conversion to transport

 In December 1841 she was taken in hand at Sheerness for conversion to a troop transport.
 The first phase was completed in June 1842 at a cost of £6,939.
 She was recommissioned under the command of Thomas Driver, Master on 26 May 1842.
 She underwent the second phase at Woolwich from June to September 1842 at a cost of £5,461.
 In March 1846 the Dee was engaged bringing food supplies to Sligo as relief following the first failed harvest of the Great Irish Famine.
 On 18 May 1848 she was under the command of George Filmer, Master for service at the Cape of Good Hope Station.
 On 14 September 1852 she was under the command of Lieutenant George T.C.
 Smith, RN remaining at the Cape of Good Hope Station.
 She returned to Home Waters in mid-1854.

 Conversion to storeship

 Between November and December 1854 she was converted to a storeship at Portsmouth at a cost of £860.

 She was recommissioned on 23 November 1854 under the command of Thomas C. Pullen, Master.
+At the time of the 1861 Census, she was in Plymouth Sound, under Pullen's command, en-route between the Clyde and Chatham, carrying Marines and family members, one as young as 1 month.

 She paid off in 1860.
 On 12 June 1863 she was commissioned under the command of George Raymond, Master as a storeship.
 On 14 October 1869, George Waters, Master took command at Woolwich.